tendermint/tm-db/README.md

   stored in a common underlying databases by using different namespaces.
 Used by the Cosmos SDK to give different modules their own namespaced database in a single application database.

-- **RemoteDB [experimental]:** A database that connects to distributed CometBFT db instances via [gRPC](https://grpc.io/).
-This can help with detaching difficult deployments such as LevelDB, and can also ease dependency management for CometBFT developers.

 ## Tests